 Makes: 2 large 900g (2lb) loaves or 4 smaller loaves (reduce baking time accordingly)

 - 500g stoneground organic wholegrain flour

-- 200g bubbly lively sourdough starter (this is called second build – starter that has been refreshed twice)
+- 200g bubbly, lively sourdough starter (this is called your second build – a starter that has been refreshed twice)

 - 20g fine sea salt